ufarooq82/Pilot-Medicals-BDD/README.md

 But a scenario checking for badly-formatted dates or numbers would normally be reserved for unit testing.

-For example, the rule that a teacher can return an essay if there is a mark of 6 or under begs the question: can a teacher return an essay if the marks are good?

-This would justify a separate scenario:

-Tess records 9/9/9 for Stu's essay and tries to return it, but she is not allowed to.

 The new example could be mapped out like this: